Insurer Anthem’s 2Q profit swells, helped by drop in claims

 INDIANAPOLIS (AP) — Anthem’s second-quarter profit doubled to nearly $2.3 billion, as a pandemic-induced drop in claims and a new business pushed the Blue Cross-Blue Shield insurer’s earnings past expectations.

+The insurer’s stock jumped 6% at the start of trading Wednesday, erasing about half of the loss it had incurred so far this year.

-But the nation’s second-largest insurer left its 2020 earnings forecast unchanged, following a pattern established by its competitors.
+The nation’s second-largest insurer also said Wednesday it was leaving its 2020 earnings forecast unchanged, following a pattern established by its competitors.
 Insurers haven’t touched their guidance despite big quarterly earnings growth because they aren’t sure what lies ahead.

 The COVID-19 pandemic shut down most of the economy in the second quarter, which meant fewer surgery bills or other big claims.
 But companies expect at least some of those postponed procedures to take place later this year.

+Anthem executives told analysts during a Wednesday morning call that they don’t expect another full shutdown like earlier this year, even as COVID-19 cases spike in many regions of the country.
+They also said they’re already seeing some surgeries like joint replacement procedures rebound.

+“Some things can only be delayed so long,” noted Chief Financial Officer John Gallina.

-Anthem said Wednesday that its adjusted earnings jumped to $9.20 per share in the quarter that ended June 30.
+Anthem said its adjusted earnings jumped to $9.20 per share in the quarter that ended June 30.
 Operating revenue, which excludes investment gains, climbed 16% to $29.18 billion.
-That was lighter than Wall Street’s expectations.
+That was lighter than Wall Street expected.

 Analysts expected, on average, earnings of $8.77 per share on $29.43 billion in revenue, according to Zacks Investment Research.